Who was Dr. Shannon Gwin?

 - In 1940, he earned a bachelor’s degree from Texas A&I University in Kingsville, Texas, which was renamed Texas A&M University–Kingsville in 1993.

-- In 1954, he and his family moved from Galveston to Corpus Christi.
-In the same year, Luci gave birth to their son Marshall Allen Gwin in Corpus Christi.
+- In 1954, he and his family moved from Galveston to Corpus Christi and Luci gave birth to their son Marshall Allen Gwin in Corpus Christi.

 - In 1956, Luci gave birth to their son David Kelly Gwin in Corpus Christi.